-- Provide for the supervision and control of an authority by a board that included the municipality's chief executive officer and five to nine appointed members. - Specify an authority board's powers, including the implementation of a development plan to improve water resource quality. - Provide for the financing of authority activities, including borrowing money and issuing bonds.
+- -- Authorize a municipality (a city or township) to establish a water resource improvement tax increment finance (TIF) authority by ordinance. - -- Provide for the supervision and control of an authority by a board that included the municipality's chief executive officer and five to nine appointed members. - Specify an authority board's powers, including the implementation of a development plan to improve water resource quality. - -- Provide for the financing of authority activities, including borrowing money and issuing bonds. - -- Allow an authority to prepare and submit to the municipality's governing body a TIF plan, which would have to include a development plan for the authority's development area. - -- Allow an authority to sell bonds to finance a TIF plan's development program. - -- Specify requirements for a development plan. - -- Specify requirements for an authority's budget approval process. - -- Require the dissolution of an authority that had completed its purpose. - -- Authorize the State Tax Commission to institute proceedings to enforce the proposed Act and to promulgate rules for its administration.

-- Allow an authority to prepare and submit to the municipality's governing body a TIF plan, which would have to include a development plan for the authority's development area. - Allow an authority to sell bonds to finance a TIF plan's development program. - Specify requirements for a development plan. - Specify requirements for an authority's budget approval process. - Require the dissolution of an authority that had completed its purpose. - Authorize the State Tax Commission to institute proceedings to enforce the proposed act and to promulgate rules for its administration. - Prohibit the capture of state and local school taxes. - Allow the governing body in a taxing jurisdiction whose property taxes would otherwise be subject to capture to exempt its taxes from capture by adopting a resolution and allow public library taxes to be exempt from capture at the request of a library board. - Prohibit a municipality from creating an authority or expanding the boundaries of a development plan after December 31, 2011.
+A municipality could not create an authority or expand the boundaries of a development plan after December 31, 2011.